MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start.md

 On the right side we have the view with everything we need to launch the calls against the APIs and see the requests and the response.

-Now we will see how to test the MS Graph API in MS Graph Explorer by getting all files in One Drive and how we can manage our permissions.
+Now we will see how to test the Microsoft Graph API in Microsoft Graph Explorer by getting all files in One Drive and how we can manage our permissions.

 ## Modify user permissions